bjodah/chempy/README.rst

 If you used ``conda`` to install ChemPy you can skip this section.
 But if you use ``pip`` the default installation is achieved by writing::

-   $ python -m pip install --user --upgrade chempy pytest
+   $ python3 -m pip install --user --upgrade chempy pytest
-   $ python -m pytest -rs --pyargs chempy
+   $ python3 -m pytest -rs --pyargs chempy

 you can skip the ``--user`` flag if you have got root permissions.
 You may be interested in using additional backends (in addition to those provided by SciPy) for solving ODE-systems and non-linear optimization problems::

-   $ pip install chempy[all]
+   $ python3 -m pip install chempy[all]

 Note that this option will install the following libraries (some of which require additional libraries to be present on your system):